The Government Publishes Outcome Of Consultation into Holiday Pay.

 You will recall that the Supreme Court case of Harper Trust v Brazel introduced significant legal changes last year, meaning that employers were no longer permitted to use the “percentage method” to calculate holiday entitlement for workers who work irregular hours or part of the year.
 This meant that calculating holiday as 12.07% of hours worked for these flexible and zero hours workers was set to become a thing of the past.

-We reported at the time and in our November employment law update seminar that the Brazel judgment created an unfair and disproportionate outcome, because workers who work irregular hours or part year stood to accrue proportionately more holiday pay than their colleagues working fixed hours or full year.
+We reported at the time and in our November employment law update seminar that the Brazel judgment created a potentially disproportionate outcome, because workers who work irregular hours or part year stood to accrue proportionately more holiday pay than their colleagues working fixed hours or full year.
 Fortunately, the government has recognised that this needs to be resolved.

 The government has announced an intention to issue new legislation to reintroduce the “percentage method” as a fair and lawful way to calculate holiday entitlement for workers who work irregular hours or part of the year.
 We await the legislation, but can confirm that: